 Use A Hose to Knock Them Off Your Plants

-While you are using a strong spray from your hose to get rid of aphids on your plants, you can use it to knock spittle bugs and their nymphs off your plants too.
+While you are using a strong spray from your hose to get rid of aphids on your plants, you can also use it to knock spittle bugs and their nymphs off your plants too.
 A strong stream of water directed at the stems of the plants, especially where you can see the spittle infestations will wash them away.
 Be aware that some will come back, so you may have to spray for a few days to get rid of them completely.

-Use A Spray
+Use A Spray to Kill Them